 Is it difficult supporting both Hitman and Kane and Lynch?

 RM: It’s not just the franchises themselves.
 They are fun to work with, and no matter which one we chose to work on, it’s going to be very satisfying.
 It’s more of a question of how interesting the next generation of consoles and PC are going to be, and what possibilities they will open up for Hitman and Kane and Lynch.

-What did you personally think of the Hitman movie that came out in 2007 by 20th Century Fox?
+What did you think of the 2007 Hitman film?

 RM: I thought it was good.
 To me, the movie itself is a testament to the strength of the Hitman franchise.
 The fact that Hollywood took interest in a video game character and was willing to make a movie out of it is a good sign.
 Agent 47 is an iconic character and I would hope he gets more screen time.

-Did you have an opportunity to visit the set of the movie and meet with Hitman himself, actor Timothy Olyphant?
+Did you get to visit the movie set or meet actor Timothy Olyphant?